Kubernetes pod stuck in Pending state

 Code Examples

-Here are some common commands and YAML snippets you might use when troubleshooting or adjusting:
+Here are some common kubectl commands and YAML snippets you'll use during troubleshooting:

 apiVersion: v1